 - Spectacled bear: The small, shy spectacled bear is the only surviving member of its taxonomic subfamily, Tremarctinae, and is also the only bear species indigenous to South America.
 It exploits a wide range of habitats, including rain forest, cloud forest, steppes and coastal scrub desert, but is concentrated mainly in the forested mountains of Bolivia, Colombia, Ecuador, Peru and Venezuela.
 It's listed as "vulnerable" by the IUCN.

 - Sun bear: As the smallest of all bear species, sun bears are easy to overlook.
 They slink around at night through tropical forests in Southeast Asia, feeding mainly on termites, ants, beetle larvae, bee larvae and honey, as well as a wide variety of fruits, especially figs. This reclusiveness helps reduce conflicts with people, but sun bears are still threatened by habitat loss and human development.
 The IUCN also lists them as a "vulnerable" species.

 - Giant panda: Despite the common misconception that giant pandas are related to raccoons, they actually are a type of bear, the sole surviving member of the Ailuropoda genus.
 More than 99 percent of their diet consists of 30 different species of bamboo, although they can digest meat, too.
 This mostly vegetarian diet reduces their likelihood of attacking people, but perhaps the main reason attacks are rare is that giant pandas themselves are rare.
 They live in just a few mountainous areas in central China, but captive breeding programs are aimed at eventually introducing captive-bred pandas to the wild.
 The species is listed as "threatened" by the IUCN.

-For more advice on how to survive a run-in with a bear, check out this Claymation video clip, as well as additional links below.
+More information For more advice on how to survive a run-in with a bear, check out this Claymation video clip.